Myrtle Beach Hotel Accident Lawyer

-Serving the counties of Horry, Georgetown and Marion, South Carolina, the Maguire Law Firm represents people who have been seriously injured in hotel or resort accidents.
+Serving the counties of Horry, Georgetown and Marion, South Carolina, the premises liability lawyers at Maguire Law Firm represent people who have been seriously injured in hotel or resort accidents.
 Call us at 843-438-5561.
 You can also contact us online.

 Most Common Types Of Accidents

 According to the Bureau of Labor Statistics, serious falls or accidents within a hospitality setting, such as a hotel, motel or resort, occur most often in: